ThatItalianInFrance/CollapsibleMultiSelect/README.md

 })
 and of course fetch the categories accordingly.

-Some options inside the component are commented
+Some options inside the component are commented, can be used optionally if needed